DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-🍅️ Can you transform and analyze a dataset of agricultural shipments?

-Imagine you're a data analyst for a large agricultural company, and you need to clean and prepare a dataset of produce shipments for analysis.
+🚴‍♂️ Uncover insights from a bike-sharing system!

+Imagine you're a data scientist tasked with optimizing a public bike-sharing system.
+You have access to a dataset containing information about bike trips, including the date, time, start and end stations, and user information.
+Your mission is to uncover insights that will help reduce traffic congestion and promote sustainable transportation.

 In this tutorial, you'll learn how to:
-- Convert a date column to a standard format
-- Extract year and month from a datetime column
-- Create new columns based on existing data
-- Map values to categories using dictionaries and Pandas functions
+- Calculate the average trip duration by day of the week and time of day
+- Identify the most popular bike routes and the number of trips taken on each route
+- Determine the percentage of users who fail to return bikes to designated stations

-#agriculturalanalytics  #datawrangling #dataanalysts #python #pandas
+#bike-sharing  #datawrangling #dataanalysts #python #pandas

-**P.S.** Read the full tutorial to learn how to wrangle and analyze data like a pro!
+P.S.
+Read the full tutorial to learn how to uncover insights from a bike-sharing system and optimize it for a sustainable future!